i18next/i18next-http-backend/example/next/README.md

 Use the `ready` property from `useTranslation` to ensure the i18next instance is ready and that your translations are loaded to avoid the user seeing bare translation keys, below is a very simplistic example of this.

+ADVICE: I suggest you don't use this client-side only approach, but use the lazy-reload approach (below) instead!

 ```jsx
 // getServerSideProps and getStaticProps are not used (no serverSideTranslations method)
 const ClientPage = () => {